How Can Websites about Boring Topics Succeed on Social Media?

-Either be the first to create and popularize the niche, like I did with SEO 2.0 (before nobody cared) or you “target” the general public.
+1. Either be the first to create and popularize the niche.

-Now how you spread the word when your topic is not popular?
+Now how do you spread the word when your topic is not popular?

-To be honest Patricia gave us a very bad example: she called the topic of “outsourcing” a boring one.
+To be honest my reader Patricia gave us a very bad example: she called the topic of “outsourcing” a boring one.

-At the same time it’s a booming industry and one of the currently hugely popular books and blogs “The 4 Hour Work Week” deals with it.
+At the same time it’s a booming industry and gets covered by a hugely popular book and blog called “The 4 Hour Work Week“.

 Let me take on something that’s not as easy.